The Loan Market Association Transparency Guidelines

 Where there is parity of information between the trade counterparties, normal practice would be to amend the standard representations to carve out liability for the known defect, which will already have been factored into the trade price by the relevant trade counterparty.
 Where the non-SCI counterparty does not wish to have any information disclosed to it, the current lender will not wish to give any representation that it knows, at the time it is given, would result in a misrepresentation, which may preclude the current lender from agreeing to the trade with that counterparty unless an appropriate disclosure of the relevant information can be made.

 Finally, the terms of any additional documents that may restrict the current lender from trading with a non-SCI counterparty will also need to be taken into account.
-For example, if the current lender has signed up to a coordination committee letter in order to receive information, it is common for the terms of that letter to require that the current lender procures that any successor-in-title accedes to that letter as well.
+For example, if the current lender has signed up to a coordination committee letter to receive information, it is common for the terms of that letter to require that the current lender procures that any successor-in-title accedes to that letter as well.
 In these circumstances, the current lender and the non-SCI counterparty will need to make appropriate arrangements with the borrower or coordination committee to ensure that the non-SCI counterparty will not receive any private information by virtue of being required to sign the relevant letter.

 Borrower confidential information